tvpeter/books-library/README.md

 # books-library
-a simple note web app for books library using node and express
+a simple web app for books library using node and express